zero-radiance/zero-radiance.github.io/_source_/content/post/surface-gradient.md

 					 = M\_{scale}(B + \frac{\partial h}{\partial v} N + h \frac{\partial N}{\partial v})
 					 \approx M\_{scale}(B + \frac{\partial h}{\partial v} N). $$

 Jim claims that for small displacements and moderately curved surfaces, the last term is negligibly small and can be set to 0.
-For those interested, Morten verifies that this is indeed the case in his [thesis](http://image.diku.dk/projects/media/morten.mikkelsen.08.pdf) [TODO: MORTEN - MORE PRECISE REF NEEDED].
+For those interested, Morten verifies that this is indeed the case in his [thesis](http://image.diku.dk/projects/media/morten.mikkelsen.08.pdf) (see Section 2.6).

 We can compute the perturbed normal by taking the cross product: